For speech language therapists

 - The Communication Trust Nursery World Magazine: Communication & Language Series

-Here you can find the link to the Alberta Language Development Questionnaire, specifically designed to help the clinician understand if there are delay or difficulties in a child’s first language.
+Here you can find the link to the Alberta Language Development Questionnaire, specifically designed to help the clinician understand if there are delays or difficulties in a child’s first language.
 And here you can find our Research Digest, where you can read about the latest research done on multilingualism and language disorders.